Daniel Leadbitter: Newcastle United

-Leadbitter joined local club Wide Open Juniors aged seven.
+Leadbitter joined local club Wideopen Juniors aged seven.
 He first played for Newcastle United's academy a year later.
 Initially a centre-back, Leadbitter was converted to a right-back aged 15 due to being shorter than most of his peers; reflecting on the positional change in 2012, he said: "I was too small to stay at centre-back, so I switched to right-back and I've found a home there now."
 He signed a contract with Newcastle in July 2007, having made his debut for the Newcastle Academy U18s against Middlesbrough in March of that year.
 His first goal for the academy arrived in October, in a match against Leeds United.
 He went on to play for Newcastle's reserve side after graduating from the club's Little Benton Academy, However, he was released in June 2011 without making a first-team appearance.